Updated: Apr 7

 Let me be totally honest, the first time I heard about this was when a friend of mine had another friend who was pregnant and she was talking about having a lotus birth.
 After I heard about this, I found myself Googling away and landed on some really good information about placenta encapsulation.
 At my next checkup I asked my doctor about it, and she had no concerns.
 Fast forward to our childbirth prep class and placenta encapsulation got brought up, now I was really intrigued.
-Our instructor, an RN as well as a Birth Doula, recommended a woman in the MN area who she trusted to do this for her mommas, and now I refer clients to the same encapsulator, here is her info.

 1. Reduction in bleeding post-birth